captn3m0/hello-cloudflare/README.md

 There's [lots more reports on Twitter](https://twitter.com/search?q=blocked%20as%20per%20order%20of%20Ministry%20of%20Electronics%20and%20Information%20Technology).

-# Call to CloudFlare
+# Call to Cloudflare

-Hey @CloudFlare, please take care of this.
+Hey @Cloudflare, please take care of this.
 Indian developers have been blocked out various critical websites because your upstream vendor has a misconfiguration.
 This has been going on for years, with no action or update at your end.

 Here's a few simple requests: